-Routine maintenance work, including dam repairs, gate painting, and replacement of gate chains is performed as required to assure safe, reliable, and efficient operation of the Project.
+Routine maintenance work, including dam repairs, gate painting, replacement of gate chains, control of dike vegetation, and repair of minor dike erosion is performed as required to assure safe, reliable, and efficient operation of the Project.
 All equipment, structures, and facilities receive attention as needed in order to properly maintain the Project.
 Hydro personnel are on call on a 24-hour basis for assistance as required.
 The Project is inspected, at a minimum, once a week.
 Capital improvements are made as required.
 Maintenance personnel remove each unit from service once per year, if possible, for a unit inspection.
-During these inspections, the generator and auxiliary equipment are cleaned, inspected, and adjusted as required.
-The units are dewatered so that the turbines can be inspected at least every seven years.
+During these inspections the generator and auxiliary equipment are cleaned, inspected, and adjusted as required.
+The units are dewatered so that the turbines and penstock can be inspected at least every seven years.